 Written as a poem, or church hymn, the text emphasizes the sounds young John heard growing up: the sounds of grandma stirring hambones in a pot, father’s ukulele, grandpa’s church sermons, mother’s piano accompaniment.
 The author’s note for older readers mentions some of the harsher factors shaping the life of this visionary musician. [picture book, ages 5 and up]

 8. My Name is (Me llamo) Celia by Monica Brown, illustrated by Rafael Lopez

 Let’s acknowledge for a moment salsa’s Latin jazz roots.
 This book feels as exuberant, colorful and rhythmic as the salsa singer Celia Cruz’s on-stage persona.
 Bilingual narrative wholly appropriate for a picture book covering “The Queen’s” Cuban roots and her forced emigration to Miami and New York. ¡Azúcar! [picture book, ages 5 and up]

 7. Oscar Lives Next Door, a Story Inspired by Oscar Peterson’s Childhood by Bonnie Farmer, illustrated by Marie Lafrance

-Sensitive prose and artwork follows the friendship of a girl named Millie and Oscar, one of five brothers and sisters who practiced music next door.
+Sensitive prose and artwork follow the friendship of a girl named Millie and Oscar, one of five brothers and sisters who practiced music next door.
 Oscar began as a trumpet player!
-But tuberculosis harmed his lungs to the point that he had to re-channel his musical passion to piano, and he eventually became a world-renown virtuoso. [picture book, ages 4 and up]
+But tuberculosis harmed his lungs to the point that he had to re-channel his musical passion to the piano, and he eventually became a world-renown virtuoso. [picture book, ages 4 and up]

 6. Ella Fitzgerald: The Tale of a Vocal Virtuosa by Andrea Davis Pinkney, illustrated by Brian Pinkney